German Visa Passport Requirements

 Passport and visa requirements for entry to Germany

-Based on the Schengen Agreement, 29 European countries have joined to form the Schengen Area.
+Based on the Schengen Agreement, 29 European countries have joined to form the Schengen Area, as identified by information on the Schengen Area explained.
 Within this area is freedom of movement, from which third-country nationals also benefit – border controls are usually only carried out at the external borders and when entering a Schengen country for the first time.
 Nevertheless, travelers in the Schengen area must carry valid proof of identity regardless of their citizenship.

 Schengen countries are almost all EU member states (except for Ireland and Cyprus) and the four non-EU countries: Iceland, Norway, Liechtenstein, and Switzerland.